 Penguin watching is one of those must-do things in life.
 However as the Little Blue Penguin is generally nocturnal there’s less chance to see them in action.

-The Penguin Encounter is New Zealand’s first combined indoor/outdoor Penguin viewing area with capacity to hold up to 26 Little Blue Penguins and allows visitors to view Little Blue Penguins in a Banks Peninsula natural-themed environment that can be accessed on two levels.
+Penguin Rescue is New Zealand’s first combined indoor/outdoor Penguin viewing area with capacity to hold up to 26 Little Blue Penguins and allows visitors to view Little Blue Penguins in a Banks Peninsula natural-themed environment that can be accessed on two levels.

 Each day at 10.30am and 3.30 pm it’s feeding time.
 The best place to watch the feeding is from the outdoor viewing area or downstairs in the pool auditorium.
 At both spots you’ll get a good view of the table manners (or lack thereof) of these cute little birds – it’s the littlest biggest fun you’ll have here.
 At 1pm daily we also have our Penguin Talk.